 Science News for Students publishes stories about recent research and current events across the full breadth of STEM fields.
-We offer several types of articles, blog posts and weekly features.
-Each article is associated with additional content that can aid the classroom.
+We offer several types of articles, weekly features and additional content that can aid the classroom.

-Stories are grouped into topics, such as “space,” “life & evolution” or “math & technology.”
-Each topic includes assorted subtopics.
-“Space,” for example, includes the subtopics astronomy — the science of the cosmos, planets — which focuses on the solar system and exoplanets, and space — reports on spacecraft and missions.
-Each topic and subtopic can be viewed in the dropdown menu at the top left of the page.
-Articles also can be searched by keywords using the search bar at the top right of the page.
+Stories are grouped into topics, such as “space” “life” or “earth.”
+Each topic and any associated subtopics can be viewed in the dropdown menu at the top right of the page.
+Articles also can be searched by keywords using the search bar at the top right of the page, located above the topics.

 In addition, many additional resources accompany stories to boost their impact in classrooms and on overall science literacy (see below).

 News Stories: The latest in science news, written for everyone.
 These are shorter news pieces (typically 350 to 800 words), usually focused on a single research study or advance.

 Features: Published weekly (usually on Thursday), these longer pieces (around 1,500 to 2,400 words) have a broader focus and include reference to several scientists and research projects.

 Explainers: SNS offers explainers on many topics, from how to read brain activity to the greenhouse effect.
 Each is designed to help teens and others take a little deeper dive into the concepts that underlie science news and research.
 Look for these explainers as convenient sidebars within news stories and features.